 - Understand how DNA is protected and compacted inside cells

 The continuity of life from one cell to another has its foundation in the reproduction of cells by way of the cell cycle.
 The cell cycle is an orderly sequence of events that describes the stages of a cell’s life from the division of a single parent cell to the production of two new daughter cells.
 The mechanisms involved in the cell cycle are highly regulated.
+Part of that regulation involves the physical shape and structure that the DNA has during different phases of the cell cycle.

 Eukaryotic Chromosomal Structure and Compaction